sampetchey/intonationladder/README.md

   - A first time visitor will want to;

     - easily understand the objective of the game;
+      * The brand sharp and flat symbols give a good idea what the game is about from the start.
+      * The 'i' icon is easily recognised for showing more information.
+      * The 'i', information window displays the name of the game without symbols, for non-musicians who may not know 'intonation'.
     - begin play immediately;
+      * Players can click 'play' as soon as the page has loaded
     - know their score and level;
+      * Players score is always visible.
+      * The 'Game Over' page displays their final score and allows them to replay the audio file they got wrong.
     - be able to replay the audio to a question as many times as they like;
+      * Players click the 'repeat' button to hear the same audio file as many times as they like.
     - reattempt the game easily;
+      * Click 'Play' from the 'Game Over' page.
     - be motivated by the design, colour and layout.

 - #### Returning and Frequent User Goals